subsquid/docs/docs/evm-indexing/configuration/state-diffs.md

 [//]: # (!!!!
 Update when the filter set stabilizes)

-Enabling the coarse-grained `transaction` data selector will cause the processor to retrieve the data of the transaction that gave rise to each state change and add it to the state diff items.
+Enabling the `transaction` flag will cause the processor to retrieve the transaction that gave rise to each state change and add it to the [`transactions` iterable of block data](/arrowsquid/evm-indexing/context-interfaces/#blockdata).

 [//]: # (????
+Check whether the final version adds the transaction to the items, too)
+[//]: # (????
 Check that the statement about all fields being disable-only for state diffs still holds in the final version)

-Selection of the exact data to be retrieved for each state diff item is done with the `setFields()` method documented on the [Data selection](../data-selection) page.
+Selection of the exact data to be retrieved for each state diff item and its optional parent transaction is done with the `setFields()` method documented on the [Data selection](../data-selection) page.
 Unlike other data items, state diffs do not have any fields that can be enabled, but some can be disabled for improved sync performance.

 [//]: # (!!!!
 Add example)